realdeal1998/Pac-Man/README.md

 # Pac-Man
 This is a close replica of the classic game Pac-Man.
+Run the pacman.java file which is the main file.